 When you log into a Unix or Linux machine, you will appear to be in the directory /u/username.
 This is actually an alias.
 The real location of your home directory is /home/username/OS, where OS is the name of the operating system you are using.

-For example, when you log into a Solaris Unix system, you will appear to be in /u/username, but you will actually be in /home/username/solaris.
-Similarly, when you log into a linux system, you will actually be in /home/username/ubuntu, /home/username/redhat5, or /home/username/redhat6, depending on which distribution of Linux you are using.
+For example, when you log into a Linux system, you will appear to be in /u/username, but you will actually be in /home/username/ubuntu, /home/username/redhat5, or /home/username/redhat6, depending on which distribution of Linux you are using.

-A more techincally accurate representation of the new directory structure looks something like this:
+A more technically accurate representation of the new directory structure looks something like this:

 Your common directories (Desktop, Documents, etc.) are actually stored in /home/username/common.
 From there, they are linked to the home directory of each type of Linux and Unix operating system and to the S:\ drive on Windows computers.